 How to protect yourself against a narcissist

-Is it worth to stay in a relationship with a narcissist?
+Is it worth staying in a relationship with a narcissist?

 According to psychologist Edward Tierney, it depends on what floats your boat.
 He says if you examine what you get out of a relationship with a narcissist, it is coldness and emotional distance, verbal abuse, criticism of everything you do and everything you believe, isolation from your family and friends.

 So what don’t you get?
 Support, love, praise.
 He says to him the answer is obvious.
-It is no; it is never worth it.
+It is not; it is never worth it.
 If he is super-rich and you get a lovely house, the right car, designer clothes- nope, still not worth being treated that badly.
-Such is the dark side to narcissism.
+Such is the dark side of narcissism.

 “I have found that narcissists are like mosquitoes.
 They anesthetize you, so they can bite you and suck your blood.
 Before long, they find another person to attack.
 As long as you offer a good supply of whatever it is they need, they’ll stick around.
 Sometimes we don’t even realize we’ve been bitten, until the anesthetic of narcissistic love bombing has worn off, and we are covered in lumps.”
 Karyl McBride.
 PhD. ‘’The Legacy of Distorted Love’’